 It was in 2004 when I first gave serious thought to self-employment.
 I was part of a team in a small cancer charity, and one day after work I picked up a hefty ankle injury playing football.
-Unable to walk for a couple of weeks meant some time away from the office, but it was still easy enough to get my work done from home.
-Back on my feet, back in the office, I couldn’t shake the thought of setting up on my own, and within the year I’d given my notice.
+Unable to walk for a couple of weeks meant some time away from the office, but it was still easy to work remotely.
+When I was back in the office, I couldn’t shake the thought of starting a business from home, and within the year I’d given my notice.

 You get to wear a lot of different hats

 Designer, salesperson, marketer, promoter, project manager, accountant, IT support, developer, cleaner — just a few of the hats you’ll wear.
-So while you might spend a lot of time working from desks, it’s far from dull.
+So while you might spend a lot of time working from desks, it’s hardly dull.

 Sometimes you just want to wear your favourite hat

-At some point you’ll want to be a designer when you need to be a negotiator, or you’ll want to be using your sketchpad when you need to travel for a site visit.
+At some point you’ll want to be a designer when you need to be a negotiator, or you’ll want to be using your sketchpad when you need to travel for a meeting.
 Don’t ignore the other hats, no matter how strange the fit might initially seem.

 Doing the job you love

-How many of your friends and family truly love their jobs?
-How many of them are working purely to pay bills or support families?
+How many of your friends and family love their jobs?
+How many of them work solely to pay bills or support their families?
 I know how fortunate that makes me.

 Love gets tested